-With the holiday season around the corner, you’re probably starting to think about that shopping list.
-In 2012, Americans planned to spend an average of $770 on Christmas gifts, with nearly a third intending to spend more than $1,000.
-If these numbers look familiar, then gaining better control of your holiday spending will also mean gaining better control of your budget overall.
+With the holiday season right around the corner, you’re probably starting to think about that shopping list.
+Take control of your holiday spending, by making sure you're in control of your overall budget.
 Here are some tips to turn this holiday shopping season into a springboard for year-round financial health.

 Prepare to spend and resist spending